They get sturdier, bigger, start to roll around and sit up, and just generally become proper little ‘people’.

 This is where WaterWipes can help - created by a father who was concerned about his own daughter’s nappy rash, they are made from 99.9% water and a drop of fruit extract, making them the world’s purest baby wipes.

 Atopic eczema causes red, dry and flaky skin.
 According to the NHS, the causes are unknown but there are often ‘triggers’ such as certain soaps, detergents and foods, which once recognized can then be avoided.
-For more information on eczema, read our blog post, here.
+For more information on eczema, read our blog post on the subject.

 According to NHS advice, cradle cap - yellow, greasy flakes on the scalp – isn’t irritable to babies, it just doesn’t look great!
 But, it should generally clear up on its own.